The Complexity of Learning Acyclic Conditional Preference Networks: The Complexity of Learning Complete Acyclic CP-Nets

 For $k=1$, we will show an upper bound of $(m-1)mn$, matching the lower bound.
 Consider any variable $v_i$ in the target CP-net.
 If it has no parents, then its $\CPT$ can be taught with $(m-1)\mathcal{U}_1=(m-1)m$ examples.
 If it has a parent, then $(m-1)m$ suitably chosen examples suffice to teach the target preference relation over $D_{v_i}$ for every possible value of the parent variable.
 Since $k=1$, it is then clear that $v_i$ has no other variable, so that $\CPT(v_i)$ is fully determined.
 Applying the same reasoning to every variable, we obtain a teaching set of size $n(m-1)m$.

-For $k=n-1$, a teaching set that specifies a preference order over $m$ values using $m-1$ suitably chosen swaps over $v$, for each variable $v$ and for each of the $m^{n-1}$ contexts over the remaining variables, uniquely determines the target concept, so that the lower bound of $(m-1)nm^{n-1}$ is attained. \end{proof}
+For $k=n-1$, the target concept is uniquely determined by a teaching set that specifies an order over $m$ values via $m-1$ suitably chosen swaps over $v$, for each $v\in V$ and each of the $m^{n-1}$ contexts over the remaining variables; i.e., the lower bound of $(m-1)nm^{n-1}$ is attained. \end{proof}

 Theorem~\ref{thm:TD} implies that, for $\mathcal{C}_{ac}^{n-1}$, the ratio of $\TD$ over instance space size $|\mathcal{X}_{swap}|$ is $\frac{2}{m}$.
 In particular, in the case of binary CP-nets (i.e., when $m=2$), which is the focus of most of the literature on learning CP-nets, the teaching dimension equals the instance space size.
 However, maximal concepts have a teaching dimension far below the worst-case teaching dimension.